 Jeffrey Klee Memorial Act Affects Wrongful Death Laws in Florida

 The Jeffrey Klee Memorial Act was put into effect to remove the statute of limitations for filing a wrongful death claim in cases of murder or manslaughter.
 Generally, the statute of limitations to file a claim in Florida is two years.
 Under this law, families whose loved one is murdered or killed in a case of manslaughter may file a claim at any time regardless of how much time has passed.
+For more information contact the experienced lawyers at the law office of Wolf & Pravato.

 Why the Jeffrey Klee Memorial Act was Passed